Get all your news in one place.

 If you're looking for a privacy-focused VPN, Proton VPN is a good choice.
 This Swiss-based VPN is owned, surprisingly enough, by cybersecurity company Proton, which you most likely know it as the developer of the end-to-end encrypted email service Proton Mail.
 Thankfully, this focus on privacy has definitely carried over to its VPN offering, putting up there with some of the best VPN services around.

 First off, Proton owns and operates all the servers in its (recently upgraded) server network.
-This means the 16,000+ servers in 127 countries are not touched by anyone but the company itself, eradicating the third-party risk that other VPNs may open themselves up to by having outsiders operate their servers.
+This means the 20,000+ servers in 145 countries are not touched by anyone but the company itself, eradicating the third-party risk that other VPNs may expose themselves to by having outsiders operate their servers.

-Secondly, Proton VPN is more than just a virtual private network – it offers more privacy-focused apps in its suite to put you solely in charge of your data, including a password manager and secure cloud storage.
+Secondly, if you choose to pay a little extra, Proton offers more than just a virtual private network – there are more privacy-focused apps in its suite to put you solely in charge of your data, including a password manager and secure cloud storage.

-When it comes to price, while Proton may not be the most expensive, it's also not the cheapest.
-Plans generally start from around $3.59 per month, if you're looking for the cheapest VPN on the market, you'd be better off considering Surfshark or Private Internet Access (PIA) – although Proton does infrequently offer some deals that reduce the price.
+When it comes to price, while Proton may not be the most expensive, it's also not the cheapest – plans generally start from around $2.99 per month.
+If you're looking for the cheapest VPN, you'd be better off considering Surfshark or Private Internet Access (PIA) – although Proton does offer some deals that reduce the price fairly regularly.
+The "widget" below shows the most up-to-date pricing, including any special deals available.

-Despite this, if you really wanted to you could eliminate cost altogether by going for Proton VPN's free plan.
-It's one of the best free VPNs available on the market right now, and while it may not be able to compete with a premium VPN, it can hold its own fairly well.
+If you're on a budget, you give Proton VPN a test drive with its free plan.
+It's one of the best free VPNs available right now, and while it may not be able to compete with a premium VPN, it offers unlimited data and can hold its own fairly well.

 Proton VPN on paper